EuroPOND/pyebm/README.md

 The event-based model (EBM) for data-driven disease progression modeling estimates the sequence in which biomarkers for a disease become abnormal.
 This helps in understanding the dynamics of disease progression and facilitates early diagnosis by staging patients on a disease progression timeline.
 A more accurate and scalable EBM algorithm (Discriminative EBM) was introduced in [2].

-Call EBM.Control to find the central ordering in a few biomarkers using method [1] Call DEBM.Control to find the central ordering in a few biomarkers using method [2]
+Call ebm.Control to find the central ordering in a few biomarkers using method [1] Call debm.Control to find the central ordering in a few biomarkers using method [2]

 EBM and its variants typically consists of 2 steps.